Identifying Ford Catalytic Converters for Scrap

 Check corners, under shields, and down pipes for numbers.
 Not all catalytic converters have numbers.

-Click or drag files to this area to upload.
-You can upload up to 10 files.
+Drag & Drop Files, Choose Files to Upload You can upload up to 10 files.

 To get a quote sooner, attach photos of any serial numbers and an overhead pic of the catalytic converter(s).

-Click or drag files to this area to upload.
-You can upload up to 3 files.
+Drag & Drop Files, Choose Files to Upload You can upload up to 3 files.

 Upload a Photo: Please include a clear photo of one of the following documents: Vehicle or equipment, Registration, Title, or Bill of Sale.
 Why do we need this?
 We are required by law to verify proof of ownership before purchasing certain equipment or materials to prevent theft and ensure lawful transfer.
 For more details, refer to New Jersey Scrap Metal Laws – N.J.S.A.
 13:1E-99.12 (or insert exact link to the statute you want to reference).
 This requirement is mandatory to receive a quote.